sanjeevkomma/Message_Broker/Kafka/README.md

 # Definition
 * Kafka = Kafa is a Streaming Platform
 * Kafka is distributed system , which means it can scaleup as needed
+* Latency = The time taken for a packet to be transferred across a network.
+You can measure this as one-way to its destination or as a round trip
+* Throughput = The quantity of data being sent and received within a unit of time

 # ToRead
 * Kafka can process large amount of data in a short amount of time.